Check this space for occasional updates and other items of interest.

 A note on horticultural societies

-Archaeological evidence for extensive horticulture goes back only about as far as that for agriculture.
+Archaeological evidence for extensive horticulture goes back not much farther than that for agriculture.
 Unless new evidence emerges to change our understanding then, we must conclude for now that this kind of society, much touted by many today as a model for our long term future, has nothing remotely approaching the track record of sustainability of immediate-return hunting and gathering.

 A note on "tending the wild"